MicrosoftLearning/AZ-104-MicrosoftAzureAdministrator/Instructions/Labs/LAB_09a-Implement_Web_Apps.md

 1. Click **Save**.

+    >**Note**: If you got an error complaining about 'microsoft.insights' resource provider not being registered, run `az provider register --namespace 'Microsoft.Insights'` in your cloudshell and retry saving your auto scale rules.

 1. In the Azure portal, open the **Azure Cloud Shell** by clicking on the icon in the top right of the Azure Portal.

 1. If prompted to select either **Bash** or **PowerShell**, select **PowerShell**.